cemc/cscircles-wp-content/plugins/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 4.3.2 =

+* Bugfix: Google Analytics crappy API output is different when you have a single GA account versus multiple.
+Annoying, but fixed now.

+= 4.3.1 =

+* Removes a left over JS alert.

+= 4.3 =

+* Major refactor of plugin code, to only load necessary code on front and backend.
+* Made entire plugin i18n ready.
+* Fixed Google Authentication process (thanks to [Jan Willem Eshuis](http://www.janwillemeshuis.nl/)).

 = 4.2.8 =